cityos-work/cityos-dev/index.md

 The main component of a digital space is **the Venue**, where the attendees conduct their social interactions within the participatory and collaborative systems of the CityOS.

-Each digital space can have an **Info Desk**, an **Orders Desk**, and a **News Desk**.
+Additionally, each digital space can have an **Info Desk**, an **Orders Desk**, and a **News Desk**.

 The interactions within the Digital Space are **rewarded** with **digital tokens**.

-Within the Digital Space, the attendees can interact with the **Intelligent Agents** that are able to provide information, services, and products to the attendees, and they can be rewarded for their positive impact on the community.
+The attendees can also interact with **Intelligent Agents** that are able to provide information, services, and products to the attendees, and they can be rewarded for their positive impact on the community.

 ## The Utility